Direct Access for Answers to Conjunctive Queries with Aggregation: Abstract

 \section{Abstract}

 We study the fine-grained complexity of conjunctive queries with grouping and aggregation.
-For some common aggregate functions (e.g., min, max, count, sum), such a query can be phrased as an ordinary conjunctive query over a database annotated with a suitable commutative semiring.
-Specifically, we investigate the ability to evaluate such queries by constructing in log-linear time a data structure that provides logarithmic-time direct access to the answers ordered by a given lexicographic order.
-This task is nontrivial since the number of answers might be larger than log-linear in the size of the input, and so, the data structure needs to provide a compact representation of the space of answers.

-In the absence of aggregation and annotation, past research provides a sufficient tractability condition on queries and orders.
+For common aggregate functions (e.g., min, max, count, sum), such a query can be phrased as an ordinary conjunctive query over a database annotated with a suitable commutative semiring.
+We investigate the ability to evaluate such queries by constructing in loglinear time a data structure that provides logarithmic-time direct access to the answers ordered by a given lexicographic order.
+This task is nontrivial since the number of answers might be larger than loglinear in the size of the input, so the data structure needs to provide a compact representation of the space of answers.
+In the absence of aggregation and annotation, past research established a sufficient tractability condition on queries and orders.
 For queries without self-joins, this condition is not just sufficient, but also necessary (under conventional lower-bound assumptions in fine-grained complexity).

-We show that all past results continue to hold for annotated databases, assuming that the annotation itself is not part of the lexicographic order.
-On the other hand, we show infeasibility for the case of count-distinct that does not have any efficient representation as a commutative semiring.
-We then investigate the ability to include the aggregate and annotation outcome in the lexicographic order.
-Among the hardness results, standing out as tractable is the case of a semiring with an idempotent addition, such as those of min and max.
-Notably, this case captures also count-distinct over a logarithmic-size domain.
+We show that all past results continue to hold for annotated databases, assuming that the annotation itself does not participate in the lexicographic order.
+Yet, past algorithms do not apply to the count-distinct aggregation, which has no efficient representation as a commutative semiring; for this aggregation, we establish the corresponding tractability condition.
+We then show how the complexity of the problem changes when we include the aggregate and annotation value in the order.
+We also study the impact of having all relations but one annotated by the multiplicative identity (one), as happens when we translate aggregate queries into semiring annotations, and having a semiring with an idempotent addition, such as the case of min, max, and count-distinct over a logarithmic-size domain.